DukeAIPI540Spring2025Meowth/recommender-demo/README.md

 This will run the evaluation module and output the performance metrics of the recommender system.

+## Problem

+Recommender systems are essential for helping users navigate large content libraries.
+On platforms like [food.com](https://www.food.com/), with tens of thousands of recipes, it can be difficult for users to find meals that match their preferences, dietary needs, and skill levels.

+This project tackles the problem of personalized recipe recommendation - predicting how much a user will like a given recipe based on their past reviews.

+**Challenges include:**
+- Sparse user-recipe interaction data
+- Diverse recipe features (ingredients, prep time, nutrition)
+- Capturing non-linear, personalized preferences

+**Why build this?**
+Existing approaches like popularity-based methods or ingredient filtering often fail to capture the complexity of human taste.
+Our goal is to build a flexible, accurate, and extensible recommendation engine that adapts to user preferences and scales well.

 ## Modeling Approaches

 This project implements four different approaches to recipe recommendation: